 Summer Food Highlights:

-- Seafood hotspots: Head to Kinsale, Galway, and Dingle for peak-season seafood — think just-caught fish, native oysters, mussels, and creamy chowder served harbour-side.
+- Best Seafood in Ireland: Head to Kinsale, Galway, and Dingle for peak-season seafood — think just-caught fish, native oysters, mussels, and creamy chowder served harbour-side.

 - Farmers’ markets: Summer brings Ireland’s best local produce — juicy berries, artisan cheeses, homemade breads, and organic farm goods in towns and villages nationwide.

-- Craft breweries & distillery tours: Enjoy popular Irish Whiskey Tastings and behind-the-scenes experiences at places like Jameson Distillery Midleton, Teeling Distillery, and independent microbreweries across the country.
+- Craft breweries & distillery tours in Ireland: Enjoy popular Irish Whiskey Tastings and behind-the-scenes experiences at places like Jameson Distillery Midleton, Teeling Distillery, and independent microbreweries across the country.
 We always bring visitors to the Jameson Distillery in Midleton, which is only 30-minutes drive from Cobh, and they absolutely love it – too much!

 - Summer food & street festivals: Many music and arts festivals in Galway, Cork, and Waterford feature pop-up food villages, gourmet trucks, and outdoor dining events.